- Itineraries & road trip ideas

-Santorini is an island immortalised by poets and painters thanks to its celebrated light, multicoloured cliffs and picture-perfect sunsets.
-It’s an island where all your senses seem magnified, a product of its many contrasts: black earth against whitewashed homes clinging to the cliffside, or wild volcanic sculptures against sleek Cycladic lines.
+Santorini is an island-phenomenon whose reputation precedes it.
+And for good reason.
+On this legendary island in the Cyclades, all your senses seem magnified, a product of its many contrasts: black earth against whitewashed homes clinging to the cliff-side, or wild volcanic sculptures against sleek Cycladic lines.

 Santorini and luxury are synonymous.
-This is the island of infinity pools that flirt with the edge of the cliff, with the Aegean laid out in front of you in all its glory.
+This is the island of infinity pools that flirt with the edge of the cliff, with the Aegean Sea laid out in front of you in all its glory.
 So how about starting off relaxing on a sunbed, a refreshing cocktail in hand?
 Or perhaps a romantic meal for two, paired with a fine wine (made locally, of course)?
 You’ll be in the mood to explore more in no time.

-Top (literally) of all the experiences to enjoy in Santorini is to take a stroll along the rim of the caldera, from Fira to Firostefani and Imerovigli.
+Top (literally) of all the experiences to enjoy on Santorini island is to take a stroll along the rim of the caldera, from Fira to Firostefani and Imerovigli.
 The more adventurous can challenge themselves by taking the path to Oia, passing the Prophet Elijah’s Church, Chapel of the Cross and Black Mountain, which is iridescent at sunset.

 A stone’s throw from cosmopolitan Oia, you will discover the multicoloured settlement of Finikia.
 These old wineries have been converted into homes that are not your typical Cycladic stonewash white but rather are painted in ochre, blue and pink, and provide a beautiful contrast against the dark blue background of the Aegean.
 Walk the cobblestone streets, take a rest in the courtyard of St Matrona, with its huge palm tree, and taste the local delicacies in the area’s tavernas.

-The commanding conical rock of Skaros, visible from Fira and Imerovigli, is situated 330m above sea level.
+The commanding conical rock of Skaros, visible from the settlements of Fira and Imerovigli, is situated 330m above sea level.
 Here you will discover the medieval capital of Santorini.
 And within the Venetian castle, you will find houses, temples and the former residences of the nobility.
 Climb to the top and the entire panorama of the caldera – from Oia to Fira – unfolds before you.